-"Threats of force" means threats of bodily harm to an Internal Revenue Officer or members of [his] [her] family.]
+["Threats of force" means threats of bodily harm to an Internal Revenue whether made orally or by any threatening letter or other communication.]

+Officer or to an employee of the United States or to a member of [his] [her] family,

-To "try to obstruct or impede" is to consciously attempt to act, or to take some step to hinder, prevent, delay, or make more difficult the proper administration of the Internal Revenue laws.
+To "try to obstruct or impede" is to consciously attempt to act to take some step to hinder, prevent, delay, or make more difficult the proper administration of the Internal Revenue laws.
 The Government does not have to prove that the administration of the Internal Revenue laws was actually obstructed or impeded.
 It only has to prove that the Defendant corruptly tried to do so.

-The indictment alleges multiple methods in which the crime can be committed but the Government doesn't have to prove all of them.
+The indictment alleges multiple methods in which the crime can be committed, but the Government doesn't have to prove all of them.
 The Government only has to prove beyond a reasonable doubt that the Defendant used any one of those methods with the corrupt intent to obstruct and impede the proper administration of the Internal Revenue laws.
 But you must all agree on which method the Defendant corruptly used.

-Whoever corruptly or by force or threats of force (including any threatening letter or communication) endeavors to intimidate or impede any officer or employee of the United States acting in an official capacity under this title, or in any other way corruptly or by force or threats of force (including any threatening letter or communication) obstructs or impedes, or endeavors to obstruct or impede, the due administration of this title, [shall be guilty of an offense against the United States].
+Whoever corruptly or by force or threats of force (including any threatening letter or communication) endeavors to intimidate or impede any officer or employee of the United States acting in an official capacity under this title, or in any other way corruptly or by force or threats of force (including any threatening letter or communication) obstructs or impedes, or endeavors to obstruct or impede, the due administration of this title, [shall be guilty of an offense against the United States] The term "threats of force", as used in this subsection, means threats of bodily harm to the officer or employee of the United States or to a member of his family.